 Some people can apply for study permits or work permits in Canada and have them processed in Canada.

-Contact Chris Brown, an expert immigration consultant for a free consultation.
+Contact Chris Brown, an expert immigration consultant for next steps.